Hello guys and gals,

 – Try and be clever wth your packing.
 Yes, you’ll want to try and be prepared but you’ll also need to lug your bags/trolleys from your car/drop off point all the way through the queues and across the fields to your chosen camping spot.
 This usually takes a couple of hours so you won’t want to be bogged down with lots of heavy clobber!

 – If you can, do a practice run with your tent in the back garden before the event to make sure that you’re familiar with how to put it up and that there’s no rips or tears in the material.
 If you do find any issues with your tent whilst you’re there, you should be able to buy a replacement tent, blow-up bed etc. from one of the vendors, if needed.

 Are you going to any music festivals this year?

-» This is a collaborative post with Blue Banana.
+» This is a collaborative post.
 This post also contains affiliate links. «